Kapelianovych/fluss-web/README.md

 ## API

-> In typescript examples is used [Flow](https://flow.org)'s comment notation.
+> In TypeScript examples is used [Flow](https://flow.org)'s comment notation if type is inferred.

 > **Each function must have no more than 3 arguments.**
-> Using functions with long arguments list is not comfortable and convenient.

 ### querySelector